 Although the use of the GPIO pins is beyond the scope of this guide, safety isn’t.
 You will need to adopt the same careful approach to connecting to these pins as you would on any computer or circuit board, but more importantly they are 3.3V rather than 5V as found on an Arduino (a similar small computer more geared towards projects than software).

 Without proper care, you could result in blowing up your Raspberry Pi’s CPU as the GPIO pins are connected directly to this.
-Make sure you test the voltage through the cable before connecting to your Raspberry Pi!
+Make sure you test the voltage through the cable before connecting to your Pi!

 2.2 Development of the Raspberry Pi

 A prototype of the computer that would become the Raspberry Pi dates back to 2006, and the Raspberry Pi Foundation was formed in 2008, but it wasn’t until 2011 that the possibility of the computer being released as a viable project became apparent.